mymadlab/KQL/index.md

 # Kusto Query Language

-A demo environment for queries can be access at https://aka.ms/LADemo
+A demo environment for queries can be accessed at https://aka.ms/LADemo

 ## Table of Contents